Week 3: Parting the

 - rift basins and lakes, volcanics, domes

 - View of part of the EAR rift zone in Kenya.
 The image is from NASA's Visible Earth site - http://visibleearth.nasa.gov/view.php?id=77566 .
-In this view the fault pattern is particularly evident.
-In which direction is extension occurring here.
-What do you thing is the age of the volcanism versus the faulting?
+In this view the fault pattern is particularly evident as the distinct linear topographic scarps.
+In which direction is extension occurring here?
+What do you thing is the age of the volcanism versus the faulting and what is your evidence?
 The green, vegetated area in the lower right is about 17 km long.

 Rio Grande Rift (E side of Colorado Plateau):